-There are various laws and regulations that have been established over the years to protect employees from harm in the workplace.
+There are various laws and regulations that have been established over the years to protect employees from harm from exposure to lead and other hazardous substances in the workplace.
 These include:

-While the first two cover general health and safety at work guidelines, the last two are focused on occupational exposure to hazardous substances and guidance on controlling exposure to lead at work.
+While the first two covers general health and safety at work guidelines, the last two are focused on occupational exposure to hazardous substances and guidance on controlling exposure to lead at work.

 All of the above put the onus of workplace safety on the employer.
 They emphasise that employers have a duty of care to put safety measures in place to protect their workers from all hazards.